chesio/bc-security/README.md

 ### Events logging

+Following events triggered by BC Security are logged:

+1. Short and long lockout events (see [Login Security](#login-security) feature)
+2. Requests blocked by [external](#external-blocklist) or [internal](#internal-blocklist) blocklist

-BC Security logs both short and long lockout events (see [Login Security](#login-security) feature).
-Also, the following events triggered by WordPress core are logged:
+Following events triggered by WordPress core are logged:

 1. Attempts to authenticate with bad cookie
 2. Failed and successful login attempts